 An electrical circuit consists of two wires.
 One carries the current from a source to a load, and the other returns this current back to the source.
 In any electrical circuit, this loop must be closed for the current to flow.

 A wire that carries a current from a source to a load is called a “live/hot wire” – a current carrying wire.

 A wire that returns the current back to the source is called a “neutral wire”, or simply neutral – current carrying wire again.

-Contrary to these two, a “ground wire”, or just ground, is not a part of the electrical loop and only carries current in a fault condition, quite literally into the ground (which is why it is often also called earth).
+Contrary to these two, a “ground wire”, or just ground, is not a part of the electrical loop and only carries current in a fault condition.
 The ground wire is basically a protective wire, whose purpose is to ensure the safety of the system.